Chris Larsen: Political involvement

-In October 2024, Larsen donated $1 million worth of XRP (at the time of donation) to Future Forward, a super PAC that's supporting Vice President Kamala Harris' presidential campaign.
+In October 2024, Larsen donated $1 million worth of XRP (at the time of donation) to Future Forward, a super PAC that supported Vice President Kamala Harris' presidential campaign.
 In total, Larsen has given around $1.9 million to support her campaign directly and through PACs.

-Larsen has made several standout donations, including a $1 million donation to Pennsylvania Democratic Governor Josh Shapiro and nearly $7,000 to John Deaton, a Massachusetts Republican rival of Democratic Senator Elizabeth Warren, a prominent critic of cryptocurrencies.
-He also donated $250,000 to Nancy Pelosi's Victory Fund in 2022 and backed a pro-Biden PAC in 2020.
+Larsen has made several standout donations, including a $1 million donation to Pennsylvania Democratic governor Josh Shapiro and nearly $7,000 to John Deaton, a Massachusetts Republican rival of Democratic senator Elizabeth Warren, a prominent critic of cryptocurrencies.
+He backed a pro-Biden PAC in 2020, and donated $39,200 to former U.S. representative Katie Porter to support her 2026 California gubernatorial candidacy.

+In October of 2025, CNN listed Ripple as a donor to President Donald Trump's ballroom.

+During the 2026 midterm elections, Larsen spent $3.5 million backing Alex Bores, who ran but eventually lost for New York's affluent 12th Congressional District in the primary.
+The race gained attention for becoming a proxy fight between A.I. political groups backed by industry rivals OpenAI and Anthropic over their stance on A.I. legislation.